According to NPR:

 This and other changes in the SNAP program, will reduce the SNAP budget by $213 billion over those years — cutting the program by almost 30 percent.

 According to the USDA, potential models for the infrastructure are programs that are already in place, such as the National School Lunch Program, Commodity Supplemental Food Program, the Emergency Food Assistance Program and the Food Distribution Program on Indian reservations.
-The actual deliver system will be left up to the individual states, using their existing infrastructure.
+The actual delivery system will be left up to the individual states, using their existing infrastructure.

 Naturally, retailers are already complaining, as they see it as a threat to their sales, and claiming that it will undermine efforts to deliver benefits to SNAP recipients.